 Or did you lose your debit or credit card, by theft or otherwise?

 Block your card immediately by calling Card Stop via +32 70 344 344.
-This prevents anyone trying to take out cash at ATM’s or make payments in stores.
+This prevents anyone trying to do a cash withdrawal or make payments in stores.